Embassy Row: Other embassies in Washington, D.C.

 In the immediate vicinity of Embassy Row, many other embassies and diplomatic residences are located within one or two blocks of Massachusetts Avenue on cross streets, particularly R, S, and 22nd Streets NW near Sheridan Circle, and in the Kalorama neighborhood north of Embassy Row.
-The section of New Hampshire Avenue NW north of Dupont Circle alone is home to the embassies of Argentina, Belarus, Botswana, the Democratic Republic of the Congo, Eritrea, Eswatini, Grenada, Jamaica, Montenegro, Mozambique, Embassy of Namibia in Washington, D.C., Nicaragua, Rwanda, and Zimbabwe.
+The section of New Hampshire Avenue NW north of Dupont Circle alone is home to the embassies of Argentina, Belarus, Botswana, the Democratic Republic of the Congo, Eritrea, Eswatini, Grenada, Jamaica, Montenegro, Mozambique, Namibia, Nicaragua, Rwanda, and Zimbabwe.

 In the early days of Washington, D.C., most diplomats and ambassadors lived on or around Lafayette Square.
 The first purpose-designed embassy building in Washington was the embassy of the United Kingdom on 1300 Connecticut Avenue, immediately south of Embassy Row, built in 1872 by Sir Edward Thornton on John Fraser's design, and demolished in 1931.
 Thornton's choice of location, at a time when Dupont Circle was still almost entirely undeveloped, may be considered the origin of Embassy Row as a diplomatic neighborhood.

 In the first three decades of the 20th century, several European legations gathered farther northeast, on a section of 16th Street near Meridian Hill Park.
 This area was specifically developed by local resident Mary Foote Henderson to attract embassies, and she even aimed at having the residences of the U.S. president and vice-president relocated there.
 However, the neighborhood was hit hard by the Great Depression, and Embassy Row became a comparatively more attractive location for diplomats in the following decade.
 Former embassy buildings in the Meridian Hill area include those of France (arch.
-George Oakley Totten, Jr., 1907, now the Council for Professional Recognition); Mexico (arch.
+George Oakley Totten Jr., 1907, now the Council for Professional Recognition); Mexico (arch.
 Nathan C. Wyeth, 1911, now the Mexican Cultural Institute); the Netherlands (arch.
-George Oakley Totten, Jr., 1922, now the Embassy of Ecuador); Spain (arch.
-George Oakley Totten, Jr., 1923 and addition by Jules Henri de Sibour, 1927; now the Spain-USA Foundation); Egypt (arch.
-George Oakley Totten, Jr., 1924, now Meridian Hall); Italy (arch.
+George Oakley Totten Jr., 1922, now the Embassy of Ecuador); Spain (arch.
+George Oakley Totten Jr., 1923 and addition by Jules Henri de Sibour, 1927; now the Spain-USA Foundation); Egypt (arch.
+George Oakley Totten Jr., 1924, now Meridian Hall); Italy (arch.
 Warren and Wetmore, 1925, currently under redevelopment); and Brazil (arch.
-George Oakley Totten, Jr., 1927, later embassy of Hungary and now the Josephine Butler Parks Center).
+George Oakley Totten Jr., 1927, later embassy of Hungary and now the Josephine Butler Parks Center).
 The embassies of Cuba (arch.
 Macneil & Macneil, 1918), Lithuania (arch.
-George Oakley Totten, Jr., 1909), and Poland (arch.
-George Oakley Totten, Jr., 1910) are still located in the Meridian Hill neighborhood.
+George Oakley Totten Jr., 1909), and Poland (arch.
+George Oakley Totten Jr., 1910) are still located in the Meridian Hill neighborhood.
 A bit further up 16th Street, the Embassy Building No. 10, built in the late 1920s, never actually served as an embassy despite being designed as one.

 A high-security enclave in Van Ness, one mile north of the Naval Observatory on the federally owned former grounds of the National Bureau of Standards in Cleveland Park, was developed from 1968 as the International Chancery Center.
-It is home to the embassies of Austria, Bahrain, Bangladesh, Brunei, China, Egypt, Ethiopia, Ghana, Israel, Jordan, Kuwait, Malaysia, Monaco, Nigeria, Pakistan, Singapore, Slovakia, and the United Arab Emirates.
+It is home to the embassies of Austria, Bahrain, Bangladesh, Brunei, China, Egypt, Ethiopia, Ghana, Israel, Jordan, Kuwait, Malaysia, Morocco, Monaco, Nigeria, Pakistan, Singapore, Slovakia, and the United Arab Emirates.